oom-components/page-loader/README.md

-    page.dom;         //Returns a HTMLDocument with the content of the page page.title;       //Returns the title of the page page.state;       //Returns an object with data that you can edit/read each time you visit that page
+    page.dom;         //Returns a HTMLDocument with the content of the page page.title;       //Returns the title of the page page.state;       //Returns an object with data that you can edit/read each time you visit that page page.event;       //Returns the event that init the page loading ("click", "submit", "popstate", etc)

     //The page.state contains by default some variables, like "direction": if (page.state.direction === 'backward') {